dusk-network/docs-public/src/content/docs/learn/rusk-wallet.md

 - **Consensus key:** used to participate in consensus.
 - **Owner key:** entitled to unstake or withdraw DUSK.

 By default, the Rusk Wallet uses your wallet’s consensus key as the owner key.
-If you omit the owner flag, both consensus activities and stake ownership will be tied to the same consensus key.
+If you don't specify an owner, both consensus activities and stake ownership will be tied to the same consensus key.

 However, you can override this behavior by passing `--owner <address>`, for example: